hbowie/NotenikUtils/README.md

 # NotenikUtils

-General utilities used by Notenik, but available for use by any application.
+General utilities used by Notenik, and by NotenikMkdown, but available for use by any application.